 Obviously, stocks and other investments can go in 3 directions: up, down, or sideways.
 And even when a stock is moving sideways, it is eventually going up or down.
 This is why channel trading can be a useful tool for investors and traders that utilize charts; it can help you determine if a stock (or any other investment that can be charted) whose price is moving sideways might be poised to break up or down—setting up an opportunity to buy or sell.

 What exactly is a channel?
 It's when a price moves between 2 parallel trend lines, regardless of the slope of those lines.
 More simply put, it's a price range that a stock or other investment trades within over a period of time.
 We'll focus primarily on sideways channels.
 Generally speaking, there is no universally accepted time horizon or percent range that defines a channel.
 Instead, a channel can be loosely identified when an investment touches a high and low price several times, but does not move outside this range, over some period of time—typically no shorter than a few weeks or months.

 Check out the chart below of a stock.
 Can you see the channel?

-As the chart demonstrates, the stock traded between $67 and $70 during August.
+As the chart demonstrates, this price ranged between $67 and $70 during August.
 These 2 prices formed a range that chart users might identify as the top and bottom of a channel.
 You can compare this channel range with the prior months (when the stock was clearly moving up) and the months after the channel ended (when it was clearly moving down).

 Here's a tip: Channels are easier to spot if they touch the same high price and the same low price several times over a certain period of time.
 The chart above is a good example: The stock essentially touched $70 twice and $67 four separate times, but never moved above or below those price levels while it was in the channel range.

 The chart above illustrates the key aspect of channels: They can reveal potentially important price levels, from a chart analysis perspective.